datastax/remote-junit-runner/README.md

 - Add the artifact 'com.datastax:remote-junit-runner:0.1' to your project
 - Annotate test class with `@RunWith(com.datastax.junit.remote.Remote.class)`.
   The annotation can be placed on a superclass.
-- If you need to specify the JUnit that is going to be used on the remote side, add @Remote.RunWith annotation on the test class:
+- If you need to specify the JUnit runner that is going to be used on the remote side, add @Remote.RunWith annotation on the test class:

   Running remotely a test suite: